 The rear camera is packed with 18-megapixel with an aperture of f/2.0, and the front has 8-megapixels.
 The primary camera can shoot 4K video.
 We can’t verify this information, so we’ll have to wait and see if these leaked specs match up when the device is announced.

 Curiously, the HTC Bolt is currently rumored to feature the Snapdragon 810 processor, a seemingly strange move that may result in overheating.
+The Bolt is also said to feature a 3,200mAh battery with quick charging, which will provide 20 hours talk time with “power to last a day” with just half an hour of charging.
 The upcoming phone is also rumored to be the first phone from HTC to run Android 7.0 Nougat out of the box.

 HTC recently filed a trademark for the name “Bolt,” which is our main confirmation the phone exists.
 HTC’s having a busy time recently — now that the Desire phones have launched, and the Bolt looks set to follow soon, the company is also manufacturing Google’s Pixel smartphones.